 Sri Sathya Sai Aradhana Day

-The Day the Eyes Wept, but the Heart Knew He Had Not Gone
+The Day the Eyes Wept, Yet the Heart Knew He Had Not Gone

-There are some days that do not merely arrive on the calendar.
-They rise from the depths of memory and touch the soul.
-For the devotees of Bhagawan Sri Sathya Sai Baba, Aradhana Day is one such day.
-It is not just a date.
-It is not merely an observance.
-It is a wound wrapped in worship, a tear soaked in gratitude, and a silence filled with His Presence.
+There are some days which do not merely appear on the calendar.
+They rise from the silent chambers of memory, touch the deepest fibres of the heart, and leave the soul trembling with sweetness and pain together.
+For the devotees of Bhagawan Sri Sathya Sai Baba, Aradhana Day is such a day.
+It is not merely a date to be remembered.
+It is a sacred wound wrapped in worship, a tear illumined by gratitude, and a silence filled with His invisible Presence.

 And yet, who can deny the pain of this day?